Effective Techniques for Dental Flossing to Combat Halitosis

 Another factor to consider is the material of the floss.
 Nylon floss is a common choice and is available in various thicknesses and flavors.
 It is affordable and effective in removing plaque and food debris.
 On the other hand, PTFE floss, also known as “glide” floss, is made from a high-tech material that slides easily between teeth and is less likely to get caught or shred.
 PTFE floss is particularly beneficial for individuals with braces or dental work.

-See also Discover the Benefits of Cranberry Juice for Fresh Breath
+See also Invigorating Citrus Fruits for Fresh Breath

 Proper Flossing Technique